NixOS/nixfmt/README.md

 Run `nix-build` in the root of the project.
 The binary can then be called with `result/bin/nixfmt`.
 It reads nix code from stdin and writes a formatted version to stdout.
-Currently, many parts of the syntax are still unsupported.
+Invoking the binary with an argument file will cause the file to be formatted in place.

 ## For Contributors